Saquib764/omini-kontext/README.md

 2. Trained on 512x512 reference image, but works fine with 1024x1024

 ## 📋 To-do
+- [ ] Extend to input multiple references.
 - [ ] Create more demos for various usecases.
 Community support needed!
-- [ ] Use dataset from HF for training
+- [x] Use dataset from HF for training
-- [ ] Scrip to push dataset to huggingface
+- [x] Scrip to push dataset to huggingface
 - [x] Create an **easy to use ComfyUI integration**, one that uses native comfyui nodes.
 Scroll to end.
 - [x] Make a data processing script, available in helpers/dataset_creator.ipynb
 - [x] Add ways to control location and scale of the reference character